Christopher Gadsden

 Christopher Gadsden (February 16, 1724 – August 28, 1805) was an American politician who was the principal leader of the South Carolina Patriot movement during the American Revolution.
-He was a delegate to the Continental Congress, a brigadier general in the Continental Army during the American Revolutionary War, Lieutenant Governor of South Carolina, a merchant, and the designer of the Gadsden flag.
+He was a delegate to the Continental Congress, a brigadier general in the Continental Army during the American Revolutionary War, Lieutenant Governor of South Carolina, a merchant and slaver, and the designer of the Gadsden flag.
 He is a signatory to the Continental Association.

 Early life

 Gadsden was born in 1724 in Charleston, South Carolina.
 He was the son of Thomas Gadsden, who had been in the Royal Navy before becoming customs collector for the Port of Charleston.
+His grandfather, Edward Gadsden, was born in Wiltshire, England, in 1672 and emigrated to South Carolina in 1695.
 He was sent to school near Bristol, England.
 He returned to America in 1740 and served as an apprentice at a counting house in Philadelphia, Pennsylvania.
-He inherited a large fortune from his parents who died in 1741.
+He inherited a large fortune from his father who died in 1741.
 From 1745 to 1746 he was a purser on a British warship during King George's War.
 He entered into mercantile ventures and by 1747 had earned enough to return to South Carolina and buy back the land his father had sold because he needed the money to pay off debts.
 He built Beneventum Plantation House in about 1750.